-Ohio law is silent regarding the child's relationship to the perpetrator when a child is deemed abused as the result of being a victim of commercial sexual exploitation and does not expressly clarify that a child welfare response to child sex trafficking victims need not hinge on caregiver liability.
-Additionally, no alternative response is statutorily provided for children reported to child welfare due to trafficking victimization perpetrated by a non-familial trafficker.
+Ohio law does not clearly allow for a child welfare response in non-caregiver child sex trafficking cases.
+Specifically, the definition of "abused child" under Ohio Rev. Code Ann. § 2151.031(A) (Abused child defined) is silent regarding the child's relationship to the perpetrator when a child is deemed abused as the result of being a victim of commercial sexual exploitation and does not expressly clarify that a child welfare response to child sex trafficking victims need not hinge on caregiver liability.
+Further, a specialized investigation is not statutorily required for children reported to child welfare due to trafficking victimization perpetrated by a non-caregiver trafficker.